Madeira Football Association

 The Madeira Football Association (Associação de Futebol da Madeira, abrv.
 AF Madeira) is the regional governing body for the all football competitions in the former Portuguese district of Funchal, including both Madeira Island and Porto Santo Island.
 It is also the regulator of the clubs registered in the autonomous region.

+The association was founded as the Funchal Football Association (Associação de Futebol do Funchal) in 1916, before being renamed as the Madeira Football Association in 1996.

 Notable clubs affiliated to AF Madeira

+Clubs featuring in national league competition for the 2024–25 season: